 Lastly, the consumer can, of course, contribute herself through taking care of garments, for example by washing them responsibly, including washing in lower temperatures, using less detergent and hang drying instead of tumble drying.

-Check out our tips on how to green your laundry.
+How can you contribute?
+Here are some tips on how to green your laundry.

 This is how a Björn Borg product gets the B. Tomorrow seal of approval: